 The post-class questions and research assignment will be assessed on a 0-5 scale.
-You must submit all six post-class answers and get an accepted grade (minimum 1) for all of them.
 Post-class questions submitted after the deadline (i.e., before we uploaded the feedback on MyCourses) are automatically penalized by 1 grade.
 If you want to submit your post-class questions after the deadline with a deduction of 1 grade, it should be done BEFORE we upload the feedback on MyCourses.
 Grade will be round up if the decimal is 0.5 or higher (e.g., 3.4 will be a 3 and 3.5 a 4).